 It might sound paradoxical, but Pacha counts two of the biggest underground DJs on the planet amongst its ranks in Marco Carola and Solomun.
 Their designated nights, Friday's Music On and Sunday's +1, can get fiercely busy.
 Take that under advisement.

-Ticket prices are tiered, so when one allocation runs out, the next allocation will be slightly more expensive.
-It's always beneficial to buy early.
+Ticket prices are dynamic, so when one allocation runs out, the next allocation will be slightly more expensive.
+Like we said, booking earlier will save you money and you can also opt to add cancellation insurance for peace of mind.

 For the finer details, find our party guide here.